 We live in a world with 195 countries, and some of them are flourishing day by day.
 With a low yet stable economic rate, blooming technology, and improving living conditions, countries like India still go under situations that are hard to overcome.
 We overlook the small countries that cry for help, and all their voices go unheard.
 Yemen is one of those countries.
 It is facing the most tragic situations and all the same time.
 With the economy depleting and the ongoing Civil war, it could be that Yemen is on the verge of being wiped out.

 Yemen wasn’t always in a dreadful condition.
 In ancient times, Yemen was home to the old population of South Arabia, Sabeans.
 It flourished for thousands of years.
-In 275, Jewish-influenced Himyarite Kingdom took over the region.
+In 275, the Jewish-influenced Himyarite Kingdom took over the region.
 Then came Christianity, followed by Islam.
 Many dynasties emerged between the 9th to 16th centuries in which the Rasulid Dynasty was the most prominent one.
-The country got divided into two parts in which one was under British.
-In 1962 it got independent, and in 1990, the two states reunited to form the Modern Republic of Yemen.
+The country got divided into two parts in which one was under the British.
+In 1962 it became independent, and in 1990, the two states reunited to form the Modern Republic of Yemen.
 Kleptocracy took over when Ali Abdullah Saleh became the first President of the Republic.

 In 2012, When President Ali Abdullah Saleh resigned from his post after three decades, it created a buzz in the country.
 The crisis started in 2011 when the country was under political crisis and citizens came down on roads to protest against poverty, unemployment, and the President’s plan to eliminate the presidential limits.
-When the power stepped down, the Vice President Abdrabbuh Mansur Hadi was selected in a one-candidate election in 2012.
+When the power stepped down, Vice President Abdrabbuh Mansur Hadi was selected in a one-candidate election in 2012.
 The defense chose arms and ammo.
-The al-Islah, Al-Queada insurgency and Houthis, the rebel of Ansar.
-Houthis took over the Sana’a by a coup in 2014 and Saleh was shot dead in 2017.
+The al-Islah, Al-Queada insurgency, and Houthis, the rebel of Ansar.
+Houthis took over Sana’a in a coup in 2014 and Saleh was shot dead in 2017.

 The Civil War